Which dog breeds are most trainable?

 Inexperienced owners can also be more hesitant in disciplining a big dog.
 The consequences of a large dog being poorly trained are greater, as they will knock over people and objects much more easily.

-Check that your Pet insurance offers you cover for third party liability as ths is vital to protect against the risk of your dog injuring someone or damaging someone’s property .
+Check that your Pet insurance policy offers you cover for third party liability as ths is vital to protect against the risk of your dog injuring someone or damaging someone’s property .

 Some breeds have lower intelligence and will therefore take longer to train.
 Others have a longer period as puppies, meaning you will be dealing with puppy traits and housetraining for longer.